sindresorhus/shortcut-url/readme.md

 Type: `string`

-File path to the web shortcut.
+The file path to the web shortcut.

 Leave out the extension for cross-platform compatibility.

 ## Related